Ryangwaite/AWS-SAA-C02-Course/README.md

 #### 1.17.2.1.
 Example of Architecture

 Shield standard automatically looks at the data before any data reaches past Route53.
 The user is directed to the closest CloudFront location.
 Again, shield standard looks at the data again before it moves on.

 WAF Rules are defined and included in a WEBACL which is associated to a cloud front distribution and deployed to the edge.

 Shield advanced can then intercept traffic when it reaches the load balancer.
 Once the data reaches the VPC, it has been filtered at Layer 3, 4, and 7 already.

 Layer 7 filtering is only provided by WAF.

 ### 1.17.3.
 CloudHSM

 KMS is the key management service within AWS.
 It is used for encryption within AWS and it integrates with other AWS products.
 Can generate keys, manage keys, and can integrate for encryption.
 The problem is this is a shared service.
 You're using a service which other accounts within AWS also use.
 Although the permissions are strict, AWS still does manage the hardware for KMS.
 KMS is a **Hardware Security Module** or HSM.
 These are industry standard pieces of hardware which are designed to manage keys and perform cryptographic operations.

 You can run your own HSM on premise.
-**Cloud HSM is a true "single tenant"hardware security module (HSM)** that's hosted within the AWS cloud.
+**Cloud HSM is a true "single tenant" hardware security module (HSM)** that's hosted within the AWS cloud.
 AWS provisions the HW, but it is impossible for them to help.
 There is no way to recover data from them if access is lost.

-Fully FIPS 140-2 Level 3 (KMS is L2 overall, but some is L3)
-IF you require level 3 overall, you MUST use CloudHSM.
+CLoudHSM is fully FIPS 140-2 Level 3 compliant (KMS is L2 overall, but some is L3) If you require level 3 overall, you MUST use CloudHSM.

-KSM all actions are performed with AWS CLI and IAM roles.
+With KMS all actions are performed with AWS CLI and IAM roles.

 HSM will not integrate with AWS by design and uses industry standard APIs.